Fersit

-The River Treig, which drains into Loch Treig runs past Fersit.
+The River Treig, the outlet of Loch Treig, runs past Fersit.

 Fersit had a small station on the West Highland Line, known as Fersit Halt.
 This was a temporary structure, used during the construction of the Lochaber hydro-electric scheme, and closed in 1935.
 The Lochaber Narrow Gauge Railway, a railway line built for the construction of the hydro scheme, also passed by Fersit.

 Climate

 Fersit has a local Met Office weather station, Tulloch Bridge.
 Overall it is generally colder and wetter than the UK average but with cold winters and mild summers.